Raab Foundation Fellowship Dr. Ingo Zechner

 His panel presentations and lectures in Austria, Germany, Switzerland, France, Iceland and the United States include “How to Make a Movie: Early Manuals for Amateurs” (Austrian Museum for Folk Art, Vienna, 2013); “Ökonomie und Magie” (University of Iceland, Reykjavik, 2012); “Dynamic Film Annotation: Ephemeral Documents Digitally Preserved” (University of Massachusetts, Amherst, 2012).

-For his Raab Foundation Fellowship, Dr. Zechner will be researching existing finding aids, films, photographs, textual records and interviews that are available at both the Museum and the NARA; researching the biographies and working conditions of cameramen and photographers involved in capturing the concentration camp liberations; comparing American, British and Soviet footage and usage in completed motion pictures and pictorial records; and conducting in-depth research and analysis of his findings.
+For his Raab Foundation Fellowship, Dr. Zechner researched existing finding aids, films, photographs, textual records and interviews that are available at both the Museum and the NARA; researched the biographies and working conditions of cameramen and photographers involved in capturing the concentration camp liberations; compared American, British and Soviet footage and usage in completed motion pictures and pictorial records; and conducted in-depth research and analysis of his findings.
 He anticipates publishing his findings with examples of liberation footage which will provide objective evidence about the Holocaust and the fundamental difference between the notions of defeat and liberation in a World War II context for use in educational programs for pupils and students organized by the Austrian Film Museum and the Ludwig Boltzmann Institute for History and Society in Vienna.

-Dr. Ingo Zechner will be in residence at the Center through September 30, 2013.
-He may be contacted via e-mail at email@example.com.
+Dr. Ingo Zechner was in residence at the Center from April 1 to September 30, 2013.